 Multiple Disciplinary Team Investigations

-The Children’s Advocacy Center of Parker County will coordinate a multidisciplinary team approach among the agencies involved in the prevention, investigation and prosecution of child abuse.
-This will support the proper investigation of child abuse cases.
-The Advocacy Center staff will coordinate and cooperate with other child-oriented agencies in the community in order to provide services to abused children and non-offending family members, including assistance in scheduling medical examinations, obtaining victim compensation, and providing information about the legal process.
-They will provide a forum within which agency representatives, professionals and volunteers may gather and work together in assisting victims and non-offending family members.
-One way this will be accomplished is through monthly Multiple Disciplinary Team Meetings.
+The Children’s Advocacy Center of Parker County coordinates a multidisciplinary team approach among the agencies involved in the prevention, investigation and prosecution of child abuse.
+This supports the proper investigation of child abuse cases.
+The Advocacy Center staff coordinates and cooperates with other child-oriented agencies in the community in order to provide services to abused children and non-offending family members, including assistance in scheduling medical examinations, obtaining victim compensation, and providing information about the legal process.
+They provide a forum within which agency representatives, professionals and volunteers may gather and work together in assisting victims and non-offending family members.
+One way this is accomplished is through monthly Multiple Disciplinary Team Meetings.
 These are meetings in which agency representatives and professionals gather, once a month, to discuss current case facts and the status of the cases.
 Advocacy Center staff also provides education for schools.

 The Children’s Advocacy Center of Parker County may hold training for the Multiple Disciplinary Team members in an effort to improve the knowledge and skills for the prevention, investigation, and prosecution of child abuse.
 The Children’s Advocacy Center of Parker County may also sponsor members of the Multiple Disciplinary Team in attendance to trainings in other areas.

 Victim Support and Advocacy

 The Children’s Advocacy Center of Parker County provides support services to the victim and their non-offending family members in many different ways.
 The services are intended to meet the emotional, physical, and financial needs of the victim or their family.
 Advocacy Center staff provides support in the prosecution and conviction of those responsible for the abuse, when appropriate, and help the victim and family prepare for the trial process.
 They are able to also help family members learn how to deal with the emotional and physical needs of the victim going forward.